 JOHN BERGELEEN, P.E., S.E.
+SENIOR STAFF CONSULTANT

+jrbergeleen@engsys.com

-SENIOR STAFF CONSULTANT jrbergeleen@engsys.com Mr. John Bergeleen is a Senior Staff Consultant at Engineering Systems Inc. (ESi) in the Civil and Structural Engineering Practice located in Albuquerque, NM.
-He is a licensed Structural Engineer in the states of Washington, California, and Illinois, and he is a licensed Civil Engineer in the states of New Mexico, Washington, and California.
-He has over 10 years of experience as a Structural Engineer.
+Mr. Bergeleen is a Senior Staff Consultant at Engineering Systems Inc. (ESi) in the Civil/Structural and Environmental Engineering Practice and is a licensed Structural Engineer in the states of Washington, California, and Illinois, and he is a licensed Civil Engineer in the states of New Mexico, Washington, and California.
+He has over 10 years of experience as a structural engineer.
 He specializes in the assessment, investigation, and code analysis of damaged or distressed structures, as well as development of repair designs, plans and specifications and the implementation of complex repair solutions.
-Mr. Bergeleen is also experienced in the design, implementation, and assessment of fall protection systems and in the investigation of construction accidents and recreational climbing accidents.
+Mr. Bergeleen also specializes in the design, implementation, and assessment of fall protection systems and in the investigation of construction accidents.

 Mr. Bergeleen has a diverse background in structural design including new construction, retrofits, construction aids, damage assessments, and repair design in the healthcare, military, and industrial sectors, including high-seismic design, hurricane and coastal design, and design of structures in challenging mountainous conditions.
 He has performed condition and seismic evaluations of wood and steel structures, crane and crane runway assessments, damage assessments of steel and concrete silo structures, bridge inspections, and foundation settlement investigations.
 Having also been involved in the repairs of many of these issues, he is experienced with the detailing of repairs in unique and complex situations.
 He is highly skilled in the analysis of existing structures and the design of complex structural systems used in repairs and additions.
-Mr. Bergeleen has also completed the Federal Highway Administration (FHWA) Bridge Condition Inspection Training and has experience inspecting bridges.
+Mr. Bergeleen is also a Federal Highway Administration (FHWA) Certified Bridge Inspector.

 Additionally, Mr. Bergeleen is a Certified Fall Protection Competent Person and has extensive experience in the design and implementation of fall protection systems for general industry and construction use, in Occupational Safety and Health Administration (OSHA) fall protection assessments, and in multi-disciplinary investigations of construction accidents.
 Mr. Bergeleen has extensive experience with and has instructed multiple courses in technical rock climbing and rope rescue courses.
 Mr. Bergeleen is a member of the ANSI A10 committee on construction safety as well as the ANSI Z359 committee on fall protection, contributing towards workplace safety.
-Areas of Specialization Structural Repairs and Renovations Construction Defects Cranes and Aerial Devices Storm Damage Investigation OSHA Compliance and Fall Protection